Volzoe-Freesia/Genatic-Algroithm/README.md

 # Genatic-Algroithm
-the code of a single test of GA
+Genatic Algroithm is a kind of Swarm Intelligence Algroithm ,based on the theory of evolution created by Charles Robert Darwin. with a main code of GA and three software testing cases improved by GA welcome to download and learn each other.